 With India continuing to be a leading destination for FDI inflows into the start-up ecosystem, Edtech companies are making the most of attracting credible foreign investors looking to make the most of investing in this rising economy.

-In this article, we look at the top five Edtech companies in India in 2021.
+In this article, we look at the top six Edtech companies in India in 2021.
 We also discuss some factors that are contributing to the rise of the industry as a whole.

 The Increasing Demand for Edtech Companies in India: What is driving it?